Ronald Acuña Jr. Preview, Player Props: Braves vs. Giants

 Ronald Acuña Jr. At The Plate

-- Among qualifying batters in MLB action, his batting average ranks third, his on-base percentage ranks first, and he is fifth in the league in slugging.
+- Among the qualifying batters in MLB, he ranks third in batting average, second in on-base percentage, and fifth in slugging.

+- Acuna will look to extend his four-game hitting streak.
+He's batting .350 in his last outings.

-- Acuna has driven home a run in 49 games this year (38.9%), including more than one RBI in 12.7% of his games and producing three or more of his team's runs on nine occasions..
+- Acuna has had an RBI in 49 games this season (38.6%), including 16 multi-RBI outings (12.6%).
+He has also driven in three or more of his team's runs in nine contests.

-- He has scored in 79 of 126 games this season, and more than once 27 times.
+- He has scored in 63.0% of his games this year, with more than one run scored in 21.3%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.